moloney/dcmstack/README.rst

 Running Tests
 -------------

-To run the test cases you must install nose

-You can run the automated tests with:
+You can run the tests with:

 $ python setup.py test

+Or if you already have the *nose* package installed you can use the *nosetests* command in the top level directory:

+$ nosetests

 Installing
 ----------

-You can install this package with:
+You can install the *.zip* or *.tar.gz* package with the *easy_install* command.

+$ easy_install dcmstack-0.6.0.zip

+Or you can decompress the package and in the top level directory run:

 $ python setup.py install